shumarb/learning/readmes/hash-map.md

 # HashMap

-## What is a HashMap?
+## Overview
 A `HashMap` is a **linear and dynamic** data structure operating that uses a `hash function` to efficiently map keys to values.

-According to [VisuAlgo](https://visualgo.net/en/hashtable), in order to implement efficient `hashing`, the `hash function` has to be fast to compute, uses as minimum slots out of the size of the `HashMap` as possible, scatter the keys into different base addresses as uniformly as possible ∈ [0..M-1] for a `HashMap` of size M, and experience as minimum collisions as possible.
+To implement efficient `hashing`, the `hash function` has to be fast to compute, uses as minimum slots out of the size of the `HashMap` as possible, scatter the keys into different base addresses as uniformly as possible ∈ [0..M-1] for a `HashMap` of size M, and experience as minimum collisions as possible.

-## Key Operations of an HashMap
+## Key Operations
 | Operation                 | Explanation                                                                                |
 |---------------------------|--------------------------------------------------------------------------------------------|
 | add(Element e)            | Add the element to end of the HashMap                                                      |